NewOrbit/Service2ServiceAuth.Demo/README.md

 What we are trying to do here is add authentication to the Back End API so we can restrict access to *only* the Front End in the simplest way possible.
 There are lots of ways we can do this in code, but the aim here is to use as much built-in Azure functionality as possible and make as few code changes as possible.

+In the Azure Portal, it is easy to control access to, say, a Storage Account by assigning specific RBAC roles for that Storage Account to a particular Managed Identity.
+The goal here is to make it just as easy to control access to an API hosted on an App Service.

+*Spoiler: It is not quite that easy, but it is possible.*

 ## Managed Identity